David Lester (psychologist): Research

 Lester is known for researching suicide, and has been called "the world's pre-eminent suicide researcher."
 As of 2018, he has published over 100 books and 2,650 papers on this subject.
 His research has been published in at least 158 American journals and 47 foreign journals, with 74 colleagues in 34 countries.

 His work on suicide has focused on (1) crisis intervention by telephone, (2) preventing suicide by restricting access to the means for suicide, (3) studies of the diaries left by suicides, (4) suicide in the oppressed, including African slaves, Native Americans, Holocaust victims, the Roma, and prisoners, (5) reviews of research on and theory concerning suicide from 1897 to 1997, and (6) innovative ideas including suicide as a dramatic act, suicide and culture, and suicide and the creative arts.

 Lester has also published books and articles on comparative psychology in his early years, a subself theory of personality in recent years, the fear of death, mass and serial murder, life-after-death, and the death penalty.

 Professional activities

 Lester was the president for the International Association for Suicide Prevention for 1991–1995.

-He edited the Proceedings of the American Association of Suicidology from 1988 to 1995.